G-DIR EMPLOYEE ID # 24-94-59

 The Metro-Dwellers continued out their lives underground, worshiping me and the Wizard.

-They emerged from the Metro Station in a billion years, when a temporal watch ran out of time in their Snack-machine.
+They emerged from the Metro Station in a billion years, when a temporal watch battery ran out in their Snack-machine.

 Waitress Steve, G-Coffee table and Businessman Jules met them outside and became their new spiritual leaders who finally got the Metro-Dwellers to live progressive lives that didn't rely on infinite Crunchy Bars for sustenance.